-The Pressurizer Defueling System is essentially a liquid radwaste system utilized to transport radioactive material from the pressurizer into a knockout canister and into DWCS filter canisters or the reactor vessel.
+The Pressurizer Defueling System is essentially a liquid radwaste system utilized to transport radioactive material from the pressurizer into a knockout canister and into a DWCS type filter canister, with effluent returned to the reactor vessel.
 As such, the possibility of an accident or malfunction is of the same type as previously evaluated for other liquid radwaste systems.